Sean Bean

 Sean Bean in the movie 'Patriot Games'

-The lead actor, Harrison Ford, accidentally cut Bean with a boat hook during filming, leaving a scar above his eye.
-Sean needed more than ten stitches (though he claimed there were over thirty).
+Lead actor Harrison Ford accidentally cut Bean with a boat hook during filming, leaving a scar above his eye.
+Sean required more than ten stitches (though he claimed it was over thirty).
 Later, directors would often highlight this facial feature, especially when he portrayed various villains.

 A scar is visible above the actor's left eye